zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

     choose eLevelDB over the Innostore backend if they consider the GPL to be an issue.

+  * Data compression

+    LevelDB uses Google Snappy data compression by default.
+This means more CPU usage but less disk space.
+The compression efficiency is especially good for text data: raw text, Base64, JSON, etc.

 ### Weaknesses:

   * Read access can slow when there are many levels to search